Carlsberg leads European shares lower after Q4 miss

 SHANGHAI, April 8 China's top securities regulator urged listed companies to reward investors with cash dividends, vowing to punish stingy "iron roosters."

-LONDON, Feb 18 European shares continued their recent losing streak on Monday with brewer Carlsberg leading fallers after it reported forecast-lagging results.
+LONDON Feb 18 European shares edged lower on Monday, with brewer Carlsberg leading fallers after it reported forecast-lagging results.

-The pan European index had shed 0.3 percent to take it to 1,157.58 points by 0836 GMT, adding to recent losses as a lacklustre European earnings season continued to dampen investor appetite after January's strong rally.
+The pan European index had shed 0.2 percent to take it to 1,159.24 points by 0805 GMT, extending recent losses as a lacklustre European earnings season continued to dampen investor sentiment after a strong rally in January.

-The selloff was broad-based, with declines in all sectorial indexes apart from media and real estate, in a sign investor sentiment about the market at large was worsening.
-Traders said activity was liable to be slow later on Monday with Wall Street closed for a national holiday.

 "The index is stuck between a rock and a hard place," Anders Soderberg, chief technical analyst at SEB Bank in Stockholm, said.